So, you’ve decided on a home birth! These essential items and advice can help make sure you are prepared for your home birth.

 You Are in the Comfort of Your Own Home

 This was a major deciding factor for me.
 I loved the idea that I could be at home where I am most comfortable.
 The idea of being in a hospital with a bunch of lights and people all over was not my idea of a relaxing birth.
-Word on the street is, the more comfortable you are during labor the better labor goes.
-I mean that shit is still painful but it is much more relaxing being somewhere you feel 100% comfortable.

 Home Birth Is Not as Messy as You Think

-If you have a water home birth, then there is really no mess because you will be in a birthing pool.
 Even if you decide not to have a water birth it is still not as messy as you think.
-You can use disposable under pads to place underneath of you were ever you decide to birth, like on the bed, or the floor, or your couch if you so choose.
+You can use disposable under pads to place underneath of you where ever you decide to birth, like on the bed, or the floor, or your couch if you so choose.

 Home Births Are Not Dangerous

-Your midwife will evaluate you throughout your pregnancy.
-If you have a complicated or high risk pregnancy then chances are you would not qualify for a home birth.
 Of course there is always a chance things do not go according to plan, but your midwife is very well qualified to assess the situation and decide to transfer you to a hospital before anything becomes serious.

 RELATED: Guide to Labor and Delivery